Further improvements to Autodesk Inventor AnyCAD - file interoperability toolset.

 Its ok, we don’t mind – Really we don’t!

-Interoperability has long been a bone of contention between CAD vendors, but it is rapidly becoming a thing of the past as agreements are made to be nice and share (Like this recently announced agreement between Autodesk and Siemens).
+Interoperability has long been a bone of contention between CAD vendors, but it is rapidly becoming a thing of the past as agreements are made to be nice and share.

 The great benefit to you dear customer, is not only the ability to import CAD files into Inventor from other CAD systems, but to REFERENCE native CAD files into an Inventor model, allowing you to edit the referenced CAD file in its native CAD system and watch it update in Inventor.